wp-plugins/vicomi-comment-system/readme.txt

 Yes we do! in the setting tab, in the dashboard website you will find the Spam blacklist option.
 Please login and add your Spam blacklist words there.

+= Do you have a SSL dashboard login ? =
+Yes we do have SSL dashboard login (Secure login).
+Please login to: https://dashboard.vicomi.com/

 == Screenshots ==